 “I appeal to you, brethren, by the name of our Lord Jesus Christ, that all of you agree and that there be no dissensions among you, but that you be united in the same mind and the same judgment.
 For it has been reported to me by Chlo′e’s people that there is quarreling among you, my brethren.
 What I mean is that each one of you says, “I belong to Paul,” or “I belong to Apol′los,” or “I belong to Cephas,” or “I belong to Christ.”
 Is Christ divided?
 Was Paul crucified for you?
 Or were you baptized in the name of Paul?
 For Christ did not send me to baptize but to preach the gospel, and not with eloquent wisdom, lest the cross of Christ be emptied of its power.”
 4

 Does it really matter what church any of us belong to, as long as we believe in Jesus?
 I would have to argue that it shouldn’t.
 After all, nobody chooses what part of the world or what culture to be born into.
 I have several Evangelical friends who have embarked on many missions trips around the world where Christians are persecuted as an underground minority.
 From my understanding, none of these uncontrollable factors should have any bearing on a person’s salvation; and if God is all-powerful, He should not be limited by sacraments or church membership.
-5 Church-hopping and listening to conflicting opinions among my own Christian friends made me think about what the nature of truth really is.
+5 Church-shopping and listening to conflicting opinions among my own Christian friends made me think about what the nature of truth really is.
 Over time, I began to struggle with the idea that as long as you believed in Jesus it didn’t matter what denomination you were from.
 But what about Mormons and Jehovah’s witnesses who deny the Trinity?
 They still believe in Jesus too, don’t they?
 I began to find a relativistic approach to whether all denominations were ‘right in their own way’ to be an insufficient explanation for the seemingly petty inconsistencies.

 Or does it mean God’s grace doesn’t care about semantics?